 It’s important to protect this evidence whenever possible and prevent spoliation, which is the destruction of that evidence.
 After all, the trucking company may destroy records after a certain period of time; it may destroy hours of service records after six months, for example.

-1. Define the parties involved.
+1. Define the Parties Involved

 To begin your spoliation of evidence letter, make sure you are very specific in your wording about who is involved.
 For example, make sure you address your letter to the person or persons who will receive it.
 Also make sure the letter names the parties you are asking to preserve evidence.